Understanding the FAFSA® Process for Parents

 You and your child each need to gather these documents:

-- Social Security number or Alien Registration number (if you are not a U.S. citizen)
+- Social Security number or Alien Registration number if you are not a U.S. citizen but an eligible noncitizen

 - Federal income tax returns, W-2s, and/or other records of money earned.
-If you’re applying in the 2022─23 award year, use your 2020 tax return and other documents.
+If you’re applying in the 2023─24 Award Year, use your 2021 tax return and other documents.

 - You may be able to transfer your federal tax return information into the FAFSA form using the IRS Data Retrieval Tool (IRS DRT).